New York’s Premier Attorneys & Specialists for Hospitality-related Legal Services

-Lee is Co-Chair of the firm’s Litigation and Employment Practices Group.
+Lee is the Chair of the firm’s Employment Practices Group.
 He is a seasoned trial attorney and litigator representing a wide variety of individual and corporate clients in complex matters in both state and federal court.
 Lee has spent his career helping individuals and businesses navigate the difficult waters of employment, business and personal litigation.
 In addition to counseling his clients with respect to their business and litigation needs, Lee has vast experience in representing business and individuals at every phase of federal and state prosecutions and governmental investigations.

 Lee also takes special care to teach and mentor younger attorneys and is a full Adjunct Professor of Law at Brooklyn Law School.
 He teaches an advanced course focusing on trial advocacy, evidence and procedure.
 He also serves as a faculty advisor to the school’s Moot Court Honor Society’s Trial Advocacy Division and regularly coaches, students and teams to local, regional and national championships.
 He has been designated a New York Super Lawyer Rising Star every year from 2012 to present.

 Lee received a B.A. and M.S. from the George Washington University and his J.D. from Brooklyn Law School.
 He is admitted to practice law in New York, New Jersey and the United States District Courts for the Southern District of New York, the Eastern District of New York, and the District of New Jersey.